mtorials/dial-phone/README.md

 This library has the ability to send custom events.
 To do so, you have to first create a class that inherits from the `MatrixEvent` abstract class.
 The content field has to be an extra class marked with the `EventContent` interface.
 To specify the name of the event use the `@JsonTypeName` annotation of the Jackson library.
+Use the `@ContentEventType` annotation to specify the according event type of the `EventContent` type.

 ```kotlin
 @JsonTypeName("com.example.matrix.events.myevent")